x

 "By then, you couldn't find a flight," Smith said.

 Smith and a friend decided to drive to Atlanta late Monday to catch another flight home on Tuesday.
-The drive that typically takes less than 8 hours took more than 12, Smith says.
+The drive that typically takes less than eight hours took more than 12, Smith said.

-"It was tough to find a hotel room," said Smith, "because there are already people even in south Georgia that are displaced from the floods and the storm from Helene that are still having to deal with not being in their homes."
+"It was tough to find a hotel room," Smith said, "because there are already people even in south Georgia that are displaced from the floods and the storm from Helene that are still having to deal with not being in their homes."

-On Tuesday afternoon, Hurricane Milton intensifies, again, into a Category 5 storm.
+On Tuesday afternoon, Hurricane Milton intensified, again, into a Category 5 storm.

-"My family has been super concerned, obviously," said Ashley.
-"That's what is making me a little nervous is that even the people that have lived here forever are like, 'yeah, you should probably go.'"
+"My family has been super concerned, obviously," Ashley said.
+"That's what is making me a little nervous is that even the people that have lived here forever are like, 'Yeah, you should probably go.'"

-"I'm lucky," said Smith.
+"I'm lucky," Smith said.
 "No matter what happens, I'm going to have a home to go to tonight."

-"Everyone is doing the best they can," said Ashley.
+"Everyone is doing the best they can," Ashley said.
 "Everyone here really is trying to help everyone else out."

 Before You Leave, Check This Out